Harvest (Neil Young album): Recording

+During the production of the album, Young hired filmmaker David Myers to film the sessions.
+The footage was used in two documentaries, the 1973 film Journey Through the Past and the 2022 documentary Harvest Time.
+Harvest Time shows much of the recording process in Nashville, London, Los Angeles and New York.
+Dutch director Wim van der Linden also recorded footage of the artist at his ranch and in concert during the era for the Swing In German television documentary series.

+Release

+The album cover was designed by art director Tom Wilkes.
 According to a Rolling Stone interview, Young had wanted the album sleeve to biodegrade after the shrink-wrap was broken, but was overruled by the record company on the basis of expense and the possible product loss due to shipping accidents.
-Mo Ostin mentioned this request at the 22nd annual ASCAP pop music awards.
+Mo Ostin mentioned this request at the 22nd Annual ASCAP Pop Music Awards.

-The 2022 documentary Harvest Time shows much of the recording process in Nashville, London, Los Angeles and New York.